sscovil/godot-input-controller-addon/README.md

 Try creating a new scene with only the `InputController` node and see if the input actions are detected.
 If they are, then you know the actions are being handled elsewhere in your code before they reach the `InputController`.

-### Input Actions Being Handled by the Wrong Handler
+### Input actions are being handled by the wrong handler method

 This is likely an issue with your [Input Handlers Configuration](#input-handlers-configuration).